shapeshift/docs/faq/app.shapeshift/supported-on-off-ramps.md

 {% embed url="https://banxa.com/" %}

-### Mt Perelin
+### Mt Pelerin

-Mt Perelin are an authorized Swiss financial intermediary and their regulation allows for KYC-less money exchange under certain thresholds.
+Mt Pelerin are an authorized Swiss financial intermediary and their regulation allows for KYC-less money exchange under certain thresholds.
 As a result, you can buy crypto with Mt Perelin without having to pass KYC below the following limits.
 You can still pass it and remove these limits for unlimited transfers.

 {% embed url="https://www.mtpelerin.com/" %}